simcap/scanner/README.md

 ## Notes

-The `git` commits and history show my coding timeline and approach.
+* the `git` commits and history show my coding timeline and approach.
+* on purpose we did not use the very useful `--webxml` nmap option that already provides HTML reporting using XSLT.
+* our basic HTML report can be easily made better looking with time.
+* the code around HTML generation can be considered rightfully ugly since it embeds logic and view information.
+A small templating python library could be used.
+But since the HTML generated is so simple we keep it that way for more portability with the script.